NickHerrig/nickherrig.com/content/posts/fixing-slow-git.md

 ```

 From here I noticed that my static directory was 74M.
 Gut feel confirmed.
 This is where I store all my blog images.
 A little more digging showed that I was storing 26M of images from my most recent blog post [Kauai Hawaii - Part One: Adventures](https://nickherrig.com/posts/kauai-hawaii-adventures/).
-As I look forward to writing more blog posts with image content, I realized this doesn't really scale well with the usibility of my git repo.
+As I look forward to writing more blog posts with image content, I realized this doesn't really scale well with the usability of my git repo.
 I started doing a little research and decided to tackle this problem in two ways.

 ## Image Resizing and Formating

 When I realized my images were pretty large, I wanted to confirm this with another form of analysis.
 I reached for a popular tool called [PageSpeed Insights](https://pagespeed.web.dev/).
-You can use this tool to run an alysis on specific pages of a website to get an repot on performance issues.
+You can use this tool to run an analysis on specific pages of a website to get a report on performance issues.

 {{< figure src="/images/pagespeed_results.png" title="pagespeed results for kauai adventures blog" >}}

-One call out was to utilize next-gen formats like webp. another call out was to properly size the images.
+One call out was to utilize next-gen formats like webp.
+Another call out was to properly size the images.
 I decided to write a quick shell script to change the form of my images fro jpg to webp and reduce the quality.

 ```shell
 for img in *.jpg; do